Nozbe/Michael.team/en/_posts/2020-10-15-youtube-dl.md

 ## Enjoy!

-This is the easiest way I know to get the YouTube content on the iPad as quickly as possible for later consumption later.
+This is the easiest way I know to get the YouTube content on the iPad as quickly as possible for offline consumption later.

 ![{{ page.title }}](/img/{{ page.cover }})